This page contains affiliate links. Clicking the links cost you nothing. For more information, click here for my disclosure page.

 What You Can Do

 I hope you take all of this to heart.
 It has been hard to open up about my story and my interest ordeal but I really hope this helps at least 1 person realize that paying your loans should be a priority.
-You need to get out from underneath the pile of interest that your student loans continue to occur.
+Get out from underneath the pile of interest that your student loans continue to occur!
 You may also want to consider student loan refinancing.
-You can check out my pro’s and con’s here.
-I was able to nearly cut my private loan interest rate in half with LendKey.
-You can see how here.
-You can also sign up below to get a free printable to help you to start organizing your loans!

 How are you dealing with student loan interest?
 Do you have high rates?
 Did you not start paying back when you should have or are you unable to make payments?
 Let me know in the comments.